 More than 50% of homes in the US today have garbage disposal.
 But it was anything but an overnight success.
 For a long time, there was official resistance to disposals from municipalities worried they would clog sewer systems with food waste.
 (New York City, for instance, didn’t lift its prohibition on disposals until 1997.)
 Thankfully, skepticism regarding garbage disposals is largely a thing of the past and almost anyone that wants one today can have one.

 Top 5 Best Garbage Disposal Brands Comparison Chart

 Garbage disposals have changed the way we cook, the way we clean up and made our homes sweeter smelling, more hygienic and less likely to attract pests.
 But there are scores of disposals on the market today and not all are created equal.
 As such, choosing the right one for your home can be something of a challenge.
 To help you sort through the clutter we’ve selected what we believe to be the 5 best garbage disposals on the market today.
 Here they are.

-1: InSinkErator Evolution Essential 3/4 HP Household Garbage Disposer
+1. InSinkErator Evolution Essential 3/4 HP Garbage Disposal

-If you haven’t replaced your disposal in a good long time the first thing you’re likely to notice about the InSinkErator Evolution Essential is how quiet it is.
+If you haven’t replaced your disposal in good long time the first thing you’re likely to notice about the InSinkErator Evolution Essential is how quiet it is.
 Yes, garbage disposals have come a long way in the past 20 years when it comes to sound reduction and the Evolution Essential is at the head of the quiet pack.
 The next thing you’re likely to notice is how easy the thing is to install.
 Again, progress.
-In the past you might have had to consider hiring a plumber or electrician to install your garbage disposal.
+In the past, you might have had to consider hiring a plumber or electrician to install your garbage disposal.
 Not anymore.
-InSinkErator leads the way in convenience with their much ballyhooed “twist on twist off” installation system.
+InSinkErator leads the way inconvenience with their much-ballyhooed “twist on twist off” installation system.

 - Quiet performance with SoundSeal Technology.